MaxPleaner/tagger/readme.md

 You can run the crawler by running `SelfScraper.begin("google")` in `rails console`.
 This example will start at the Google  page and move to "related" pages from there.

+This is a HTML scaper, not an authenticated API application, so it probably has more severe rate limits. `999` errors means the IP address is being throttled.